sanskrit/raw_etexts_english/blogs/manasataramgini/2014/07/2014-07-03_denisovans-sherpas-and-tibetans.md

-months after we had published a paper detailing this discovery a band of mlechCha-s led by an English robber-baron said essentially the same thing, as though it was a new discovery, while failing to cite us entirely – iti mlechChAnAM mlechChatvaM | But this EGLN1 was destined to have a long and interesting career at the foundation of many an interesting discovery.
+months after we had published a paper detailing this discovery a band of mlechCha-s led by an English robber-baron said essentially the same thing, as though it was a new discovery, while failing to cite us entirely – iti mlechChAnAM mlechChatvam | But this EGLN1 was destined to have a long and interesting career at the foundation of many an interesting discovery.
 Years later, studies on the genetic adaptations that help Tibetans thrive at high altitudes revealed a role for EGLN1